-The generalization of the FONLL matching formulae of Refs.~\cite{Forte:2015hba,Forte:2016sja} for a generic choice of matching scale is given in the Appendix.
+The generalisation of the FONLL matching formulae of Refs.~\cite{Forte:2015hba,Forte:2016sja} for a generic choice of matching scale is given in the Appendix.
 Dependence on this matching scale for Higgs in bottom fusion was studied explicitly in Ref.~\cite{Bonvini:2015pxa,Bonvini:2016fgf}.
-The matching scheme of Ref.~\cite{Bonvini:2015pxa,Bonvini:2016fgf}, based on an EFT approach, was benchmarked in Ref.~\cite{deFlorian:2016spz} to that of Refs.~\cite{Forte:2015hba,Forte:2016sja} and found to agree with it at the percent level, hence a very similar dependence is expected for FONLL.
+The matching scheme of Ref.~\cite{Bonvini:2015pxa,Bonvini:2016fgf}, based on a EFT approach, was benchmarked in Ref.~\cite{deFlorian:2016spz} to that of Refs.~\cite{Forte:2015hba,Forte:2016sja} and found to agree with it at the percent level, hence a very similar dependence is expected for FONLL.

-Our results are summarized in Figs.~\ref{fig:muR_var}-\ref{fig:m_mu_var}, where matched results in the FONLL-A and FONLL-B scheme are compared to each other and to the 4FS and 5FS scheme computations.
+Our results are summarised in Figs.~\ref{fig:muR_var}-\ref{fig:m_mu_var}, where matched results in the FONLL-A and FONLL-B scheme are compared to each other and to the 4FS and 5FS scheme computations.
 Here and in the sequel all results are given for LHC at 13~TeV.
 Also, in Table~\ref{tab:res}, results for the cross-section in the three schemes with two different choices of central scale are collected, with uncertainties obtained from standard seven-point renormalization and factorization scale variation.

-In the three plots we study respectively the renormalization, factorization, and matching scale dependence of the results.
-In each case, renormalization and factorization scales are fixed, and then varied about, either a high value $\mu=m_Z$, or a low value $\mu_{R,F}=\frac{m_Z+2m_b}{3}$.
-While the higher scale choice is standard in inclusive $W$ and $Z$ production, the lower choice was advocated in Refs.~\cite{Maltoni:2012pa,Lim:2016wjo} based on arguments that it is closer to the physical hard scale of the process, which corresponds to the average transverse momentum of the emitted partons, and leads to faster perturbative convergence.
+In the three plots we study respectively the renormalisation, factorisation, and matching scale dependence of the results.
+In each case, renormalisation and factorisation scales are fixed, and then varied about, either a high value $\mu=m_Z$, or a low value $\mu_{R,F}=\frac{m_Z+2m_b}{3}$.
+While the higher scale choice is standard in inclusive $W$ and $Z$ production, the lower choice was advocated in Refs.~\cite{Maltoni:2012pa,Lim:2016wjo} based on arguments that it is closer to the physical hard scale of the process, which correponds to the average transverse momentum of the emitted partons, and leads to faster perturbative convergence.
 With this scale choice clearly the 4FS and 5FS are generally in better agreement.

 Because we extend the plots down to very low values of the renormalization and factorization scales, for the preferred and most accurate FONLL-B case, we also provide an estimate of the ambiguity of the scale-varied result, in order to be able to assess whether and when the whole procedure becomes unreliable.
 This is done by performing scale variation in two different ways which differ by sub-leading terms.
 The two possibilities correspond to the observation (see e.g.~\cite{Altarelli:2008aj}) that scale variation by a factor $k$ of a quantity $F(\mu)$ which is scale-independent up to NLO but has a NNLO scale dependence can be performed by either letting